kamilbenj/webtech-1/README.md

 ## Introduction

-This project is a simple Node.js web server.
+This project is a simple Web API built with Express.js.
 It demonstrates:
-- how to create a server,
+- how to define RESTful routes,
-- how to handle routes (`/`, `/hello`),
+- how to manage in-memory data models (articles and comments),
-- and how to serve JSON files dynamically from a `content/` folder.
+- and how to test endpoints using Postman or curl.

 ## Prerequisites